So glad to see you well

 Your halo slipping down

-But I'm more then just a little curious
+(With your halo slipping down) but I'm more than just a little curious

 Your halo slipping down